mednax-it/terratest-plus/Readme.md

 * `SKIP_terraform_init` will skip the terraform init - really only useful for local testing to speed up testing
 * `SKIP_terraform_apply` will skip the terraform apply step - again mostly useful for local testing.

+# Modifying for your needs

+Everyone's terraform is going to be different.
+This module can only do so much, so its intended to provide a few tools and to be extended to fit your specific terraform needs.
+Create a struct that is compromised of `terratestPlus.Deployment` and you will have all the basics to extend to your needs.